Thoughtscript/carbon_offsets/README.md

 Also, wanted to test the following:

-1. I was unaware that `iframes` could be modified *after being rendered*.
-Curious about how the `iframe` and `pdfviewer` interact on the page.
+1. I was unaware that `iframes` could be modified *after being rendered*. (*That it doesn't rerender or reload the page, for instance.*) Curious about how the `iframe` and `pdfviewer` interact on the page.
 I use them [here](https://www.thoughtscript.io/blog/000000000093) and [elsewhere](https://www.thoughtscript.io/papers/000000000006) but the *content is fixed* and *doesn't change once rendered*.
 1. Identifying and playing with some limits to testing `iframes`.
 For instance, using the Browser-based **Web Inspector** on Desktop will fail to correctly render the changing `iframe src`.
 However, when deployed to a host, the changes appear correctly.

    i.
 This appears to be the case regardless of Browser/vendor.